alexmingoia/purescript-pux/docs/events.md

 ### Nesting events

+>> Nesting events is not recommended as a way of organizing application code.
+>> Instead, use a single event type for all of your application events (similar
+>> to Redux and its reducers).
+You can split up your foldp function into multiple files
+>> as needed.

-Sometimes you want to compose foldp functions with different event and state types.
-To do this, create a parent event type wrapping the child's type and embed the child state in the parent state:
+Sometimes you want to compose foldp functions with different event and state types when using external libraries or components.
+To do this, create a parent event type wrapping the child's type and embed the child state in the parent
+state:

 ```purescript
 -- | Wrap the child event type